Skip Navigation

 Wellness

-• Spotlight Link 1 Welcome
+• Spotlight Link 1 Wellness Overview

-• Spotlight Link 2 8 Dimensions of Wellness
+• Spotlight Link 2 Looking for Support

-• Spotlight Link 3 Peer Educators
+• Spotlight Link 3 JED Campus

-• Spotlight Link 4 Announcements and Events
+• Spotlight Link 4 Health Fair

-• Spotlight Link 5 Student Wellness Committee
+• Spotlight Link 5 Peer Educators

-• Spotlight Link 6 Relaxation Room
+• Spotlight Link 6 Relaxation & Recovery

 Welcome to Sea Aggie Wellness

 At Texas A&M Galveston, we believe wellness is invaluable during the college experience and beyond.
 The World Health Organization defines wellness as "...the optimal state of health of individuals and groups."
 We recognize 8 "dimensions" of wellness that are interconnected and play a crucial role to an individual or groups optimal health.
 Each of these dimensions of wellness are equally important and should be treated as such.
-At Texas A&M Galveston, there are many passionate faculty and staff who work diligently to create and environment that promotes wellness on campus and within our communities.
+At Texas A&M Galveston, there are many passionate faculty and staff who work diligently to create an environment that promotes wellness on campus and within our communities.

 8 Dimensions of Wellness